Skip to main content

 Primary series in childhood with IPV alone, OPV alone, or IPV/OPV sequentially; IPV booster only if needed for travel after age 18 years.

-More Information About the Polio Vaccine from the CDC
+Get More Information About the Polio Vaccine from the CDC

 Program-Specific Requirements

-The following programs have additional immunization requirements:
+The following programs have known additional vaccination and/or screening requirements:

 • Nursing